IPM 500: Strategic Planning & Policy Analysis

 IPM 503: Infrastructure Finance

-Instructors: Jan Whittington and Stefanie Young
+Instructors: Stefanie Young

 This course is focused on infrastructure planning and finance and on the relationship between infrastructure planning and budgeting.
 Study the conceptual economic framework of infrastructure finance, capital programming, the government setting, budgeting approaches and taxes.
 This course also covers assessment and prioritization of infrastructure investments in changing economic climates, development of capital improvement programs, collective decision making, and alternative project delivery forms such as public-private partnerships and design-build contracts.